Artist Spotlight: Shaggonomics

 Besides Ghost from True Capitalist Radio, no one else comes to mind.

 What has been the highlight of your artistic career so far?

 "Sealed Deal" This piece included the actor Michael Richards as Kramer along the likes of Japanese writing and Windows '95 custion pop ups.
-This piece holds a bit of a secret too, because the japanese writing spells out repeatedly "Who told you to put the balm on?
+This piece holds a bit of a secret too, because the Japanese writing spells out repeatedly "Who told you to put the balm on?
 Did I tell you to put the balm on?"
-In the episode called "The Maestro" Kramer tried to sneak coffee into a theter, only later on to sue the coffee place for the coffee being too hot when it spilt on his lap.
-He puts a balm on the burns that helps it heal and ruins the chance at a lawsuit that his lawer friend wanted to drive home for him.
+In the episode called "The Maestro" Kramer tried to sneak coffee into a theater, only later on to sue the coffee place for the coffee being too hot when it spilled on his lap.
+He puts a balm on the burns that helps it heal and ruins the chance at a lawsuit that his lawyer friend wanted to drive home for him.
 Hence the phrase that was stated earlier.

 Please tell us something about yourself that we may not know that influences your work.

 I own a '91 Acura Integra and I don't take no for an answer.

 What are your plans for the future and direction of your work?
 How do you see yourself growing as an artist?

 I see any growth of mine to be on the side of Vapor95, which has taken me from the bare components of a part-time artist to a true, definitive visionary.
 I see a bright future with Vapor95, not just for me, but for everyone involved.
 We take pride in our work and each other's skills.

 Do you have any advice for aspiring artists?